 When the Post Office opened in 1895 the authorities decided that it should be at the Club and not the Shop and the Club Committee also decided to sell a few articles of common everyday use from the Post Office, forming an association to carry on the business.
 It was not intended to interfere with local trade (so presumably stocked those things that the shop didn’t) but to retain any profit that might be made in the village, rather than losing it to the traders who constantly came through the village with their carts.
 The kind of things that were sold are shown on the trade card produced at the time.
 This initiative certainly ceased before 1930.

 Mr and Mrs Gosling kept the shop by the start of World War 2 and continued to live there through the 1950s and 60s, although the shop ceased to trade for some of this time, reopening in the 1950s.
 During this period the village was served by a number of visiting tradesmen.
 Percy Gundry supplied bread with a horse and cart and wet fish was provided by Mr Collins with his motor van.
 There was even for a period a fish and chip van that called once a week.

 For the main grocery shopping it was necessary to go to further afield but Mr Carter who ran the grocer’s shop in Theale High Street would deliver weekly orders, which could be telephoned through to the shop.

 The Post Office business was run from the Shop from about 1968 until withdrawal of the service in 2008.

-Two postcard views of the shop (on the left) and the street.
-The one on the left is from a card that was postmarked 1903 so perhaps it is Mrs Pocock and her son Charles at the gate.
+Two postcard views of the shop (on the right) and the street.
+The one on the left is from a postcard that was postmarked 1903 so perhaps it is Mrs Pocock and her son Charles at the gate.
 The one on the right is obviously later, perhaps the 1950s when Mr and Mrs Gosling kept the shop.